Chatari vs OpenClaw

 Phone calls Yes.
 Inbound and outbound voice calls in 32 languages.
 No native phone call support.

 Text messaging Yes.
-Text to delegate tasks.
+Text is one entry channel into the same system.
 Yes.
 Via WhatsApp, Telegram, Signal, and other messaging apps.

 Email Yes.
-Email tasks with attachments and receive structured HTML responses.
+Email is one entry channel; sends attachments and receives structured HTML responses.
 No native email channel.

-Slack Yes. @mention or DM to delegate tasks.
+Slack Yes. @mention or DM Chatari to send work into the same shared system.
 Yes.
 Via community plugin.

 WhatsApp No Yes.
 Primary messaging channel.